zeeshanali90233/NeXskill-Frontend-B-5/README.md

 - **CSS**: Style your web pages with modern layouts, animations, and responsive design.
 - **JavaScript**: Add interactivity and functionality to your web projects.
 - **Git & GitHub**: Master version control to track changes and collaborate effectively.
+- **AI Chatbots**: Learn to integrate APIs like ChatGPT, Gemini, Phind, and Claude LLM to create intelligent chatbots.

 ---